-The Unicode Standard specifies a numeric value and a name for each of its characters.
+The Unicode Standard specifies a numeric value (code point) and a name for each of its characters.
 In this respect, it is similar to other character encoding standards from ASCII onward.
 In addition to character codes and names, other information is crucial to ensure legible text: a character's case, directionality, and alphabetic properties must be well defined.
-The Unicode Standard defines this and other semantic information, and includes application data such as case mapping tables and mappings to the repertoires of international, national, and industry character sets.
-The Unicode Consortium provides this additional information to ensure consistency in the implementation and interchange of Unicode data.
+The Unicode Standard defines these and other semantic values, and includes application data such as case mapping tables, character property tables, and mappings to international, national, and industry character sets.
+The Unicode Consortium provides this additional information to ensure consistency in the implementation and interchange of Unicode data (see Section 1.5, The Unicode Consortium).

-Unicode provides for two encoding forms: a default 16-bit form and a byte-oriented form called UTF-8 that has been designed for ease of use with existing ASCII-based systems.
-The Unicode Standard, Version 3.0, is code-for-code identical with International Standard ISO/IEC 10646.
+Unicode provides for three encoding forms: a 32-bit form (UTF-32), a 16-bit form (UTF-16), and an 8-bit form (UTF-8).
+The 8-bit, byte-oriented form, UTF-8, has been designed for ease of use with existing ASCII-based systems.

+The Unicode Standard, Version 4.0, is code-for-code identical with International Standard ISO/IEC 10646.
 Any implementation that is conformant to Unicode is therefore conformant to ISO/IEC 10646.